 He responded: “Well sure, I could paint it for you, but it still won’t fit you properly…

 As an uninformed buyer, I made the incorrect assumption that a cyclocross frame should be the same size as my road frame.
 A knowledgeable seller, if I had engaged with one rather than venturing out on eBay, would have caught my mistake early in the engagement process.
-Fortunately Toby didn't follow me down the path; instead he offered to build me a sweet custom deep blue cyclocross frame, which I'm still riding 15 years later!
+Fortunately Toby didn't follow me down the path; instead he offered to build me a sweet custom deep blue cyclocross frame, which I'm still riding and racing 15 years later!

 It’s the job of knowledgeable sellers to guide their buyers through their process, to help them avoid the mistakes they would otherwise make because they simply lack the experience of evaluating/acquiring a specific type of product or service.